 In the nineteenth century, there was perhaps no preacher in all of the world who was more likely to be rejected by my native country of Scotland than Moody.
 As one of his contemporary biographers noted,

 All of these things were lacking in Moody.
-When he and Ira Sankey concluded the Edinburgh leg of their 1873 evangelistic tour, though, the farewell meeting (writes the biographer) had to be held on the great, grassy slope of Arthur’s Seat, “no building being at all adequate to accommodate the vast congregation.”
-3
+Yet when he and Ira Sankey concluded the Edinburgh leg of their 1873 evangelistic tour, the farewell meeting (writes the biographer) had to be held on the great, grassy slope of Arthur’s Seat, “no building being at all adequate to accommodate the vast congregation.”3

 Why the large crowds?
 Was it because Moody was a special man?
 Was it because he preached a gospel tailored to meet the insistent demands of his contemporary age?
 No. It was because the Gospel he preached declared Jesus as Lord.